 NOTE: When painting something that will go inside the box like the dividers this box had, remember to use light coats since these will have to fit back into the box, a thick layer of paint may make that hard.
 If needed, sandpaper will help smooth out the paint to get it to fit.

-How I Distress the Chalk Paint Finish With Sandpaper
+How to Distress a Chalk Paint Finish With Sandpaper

 I distressed the edges of the box quite a bit.